-Michelle Bachelet, who has headed the Office of the U.N.
+Michelle Bachelet, a former president of Chile who has headed the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, since last September, emphasized that children should never be held in immigration detention or separated from their families.

 “Detaining a child even for short periods under good conditions can have a serious impact on their health and development — consider the damage being done every day by allowing this alarming situation to continue,” she said in a statement as the 47-nation U.N.
 Human Rights Council met in Geneva.